 Created by Shadowshifters, a small indie team based in New Zealand, ''Huntsman: The Orphanage'' is categorized by its creators as 'alt-horror', meaning as it has little in the way of actual gameplay, and deals mostly with piecing together a complex and tragic overarching lore while also hiding and evading an unkillable enemy, the titular [[SlenderMan Huntsman.]]
-The game is in currently in Beta, and will be released in a final state on Halloween, 2013.

 As either one of two investigators, you decide, out of either curiosity or disbelief, to look into 'the legend of The Huntsman' by checking out the old creepy orphanage where it was said that he killed 12 orphans one fateful night.
 The place is now abandoned, and is haunted by the ghosts of the orphans and the adults that witnessed the horrors that went on there.
 You must communicate with these ghosts in order to piece together the story and set the spirits of the orphans free from their resting place, picking up small threads over time that eventually accumulate into a big overarching lore.
 Think ''VideoGame/GoneHome'' but with more danger, because [[SlenderMan The Huntsman]] will stalk you and [[ExactlyWhatItSaysOnTheTin hunt]] you over the course of the game, and it's never clear exactly where you are and aren't safe.